Popular Shaker Woods Festival still on with crowd limits

-COLUMBIANA, Ohio (WKBN) – The popular Shaker Woods Festival is still on as planned in August, but with some restrictions.
+COLUMBIANA, Ohio (WYTV) – The popular Shaker Woods Festival is still on as planned in August, but with some restrictions.

 This year’s event will limit crowds to 3,200 people inside the fence.
 This number includes workers and retailers.